redis/redis-doc/topics/sentinel.md

 Note that Docker has the ability to run in *host networking mode* (check the `--net=host` option for more information).
 This should create no issues since ports are not remapped in this setup.

+IP Addresses and DNS names
+---

+Older versions of Sentinel did not support host names and required IP addresses to be specified everywhere.
+Starting with version 6.2, Sentinel has *optional* support for host names.
+This capability is disabled by default, and should only be enabled if needed and in environments where DNS is reliable and able to resolve local addresses quickly.
+Unexpected delays in address resolution may have a negative impact on Sentinel.

+Enabling the `resolve-hostnames` global configuration allows Sentinel to accept host names:

+* As part of a `sentinel monitor` command
+* As a replica address, if the replica uses a host name value for `replica-announce-ip`

+Sentinel will accept host names as valid inputs and resolve them, but will still refer to IP addresses when announcing an instance, updating configuration files, etc.

+Enabling the `announce-hostnames` global configuration makes Sentinel use host names instead.
+This affects replies to clients, values written in configuration files, the `REPLICAOF` command issued to replicas, etc.

+This behavior may not be compatible with all Sentinel clients, that may explicitly expect an IP address.

+Using host names may be useful when clients use TLS to connect to instances and require a name rather than an IP address in order to perform certificate ASN matching.

 A quick tutorial
 ===